golmschenk/eesunhong/docs/source/user_guides/light_curve_analysis_steps.md

 10. Do additional modeling runs if needed.

 11. Once you have the best fit, renormalize the error bars and throw out outliers once you are sure you have a good fit.
-(Be careful not to throw out good data that disagrees with your model.)
+Be careful not to throw out good data that disagrees with your model.
+[See below for more details]

 12. Rerun model with correct error bars to find the best fits, being sure to sample all degenerate models.
+[See below for more details]

 13. Run code with MCMC call.
 This is normally a 2-step procedure to ensure that the posterior distribution is well sampled.
+[See below for more details]

 14. Download OGLE-III photometry map, and find the red clump centroid.
 Use Nataf+16 to estimate the extinction.
+[See below for more details]

 15. Determine the source magnitude and color and get the extinction correction magnitude and color to determine theta_*, mu_rel, and theta_E.

 16. Run Galactic model code and then code to sum over light curve MCMC output to get distribution of detected parameters.

 ## I got the best-fit model!
 Now what?
-(Steps 10, 11, 12 from 'Light Curve Analysis Steps')
+(Clarification regarding Steps 11 and 12 from 'Light Curve Analysis Steps')

 Nice you got here.
 So you did a few scans, and later a few fittings using `DSEEK` and got some nice fit-models.
 It is time to move for the MCMC steps.
 However, before getting so excited, there is one more thing to do.
 [This file was done copying part of the conversion between Clément & Stela, and Stela & Greg]